Timothy H. Goodman

 Area of Emphasis

-Tim Goodman is a member of the Firm’s Washington, D.C. office and shareholder in the Energy and Natural Resources, Environmental and Transportation Safety groups and Pipeline and HazMat Safety practice.
+Tim Goodman is a member of the Firm’s Washington, D.C. office and shareholder in the Transportation Safety Group, Energy and Natural Resources Group, and Pipeline and HazMat Safety practice.

 Mr. Goodman brings a wealth of experience in transportation, litigation and regulatory matters of national significance.
-A seasoned litigator and counselor, he helps clients solve problems, navigate government inquiries and enforcement proceedings, and expand business and policy opportunities, including those related to automated and autonomous vehicles and mobility solutions.
+A seasoned litigator and counselor, he helps clients solve problems, navigate government inquiries and enforcement proceedings, and expand business and policy opportunities, including those related to automated driving systems and mobility solutions.

-Mr. Goodman provides companies (including manufacturers, suppliers, commerce and technology companies) with strategic leadership and advice to promote safety, innovation, better oversight, efficiencies and cost-savings.
-His expertise includes working with clients in high-profile motor vehicle safety and related regulatory issues, including standards enforcement, defects investigations, recall implementation, automated and autonomous vehicles, best practices and emerging trends.
+Mr. Goodman provides companies (including manufacturers, suppliers, start-ups and technology companies) with strategic leadership and advice to promote safety, innovation, better oversight, efficiencies and cost-savings.
+His expertise includes working with clients in high-profile motor vehicle safety and related regulatory issues, including standards enforcement, defects investigations, recall implementation, automated driving systems, best practices and emerging trends.
 Mr. Goodman also helps companies across a broad spectrum of transportation modes create proactive risk management, compliance and integrity programs, including internal compliance assessments.
 The objective is to mitigate the risk of government enforcement actions, improve the bottom-line and strengthen corporate safety culture.

 Mr. Goodman brings to clients a current and detailed understanding of the federal government’s approach to transportation safety regulation (particularly motor vehicles), including its programs and personnel.
 He spent nearly 10 years at the U.S. Department of Transportation (DOT), where he served in various roles, including at the National Highway Traffic Safety Administration (NHTSA) and in the Secretary of Transportation’s Office of the General Counsel.
 As NHTSA’s Assistant Chief Counsel for Litigation and Enforcement, Mr. Goodman was the chief legal officer for litigation and enforcement matters of a 600-plus employee federal agency.
 At other points in his DOT career, he served as a senior trial attorney in the Secretary of Transportation’s Office of the General Counsel and as a senior trial attorney for NHTSA’s Litigation and Enforcement Division.